 Support needed for parents in medical training

-The AMA challenged the medical profession and governments to change how they support parents in medical training on International Women’s Day by releasing the AMA Position Statement on Medical parents and prevocational and vocational training 2020.
+The AMA is challenging the medical profession and Government to change how we support parents in medical training on International Women’s Day.

 “Within the medical profession, there remains an entrenched culture that women will assume child-rearing responsibilities.

 “As a profession, we need to ensure women have safe and encouraging workplaces and rewarding careers as doctors by supporting parental leave among a suite of other measures.”
-Said Dr McArdle Chair of the AMA Equity Inclusion and Diversity Committee.
+Dr McArdle said.

-The AMA is calling on governments to commit to and work with the medical profession to support parents in medical training by providing funding to increase access to:
+The AMA is calling on the Government to commit to and work with the medical profession to support parents in medical training by providing funding to increase access to:

 AMA’s Position Statement on Medical parents and prevocational and vocational training provides guidance on strategies to support parenting alongside medical training to promote gender equity in all aspects of medicine and is available here - https://ama.com.au/articles/medical-parents-and-prevocational-and-vocational-training